-Students desiring to student teach overseas must have a cumulative GPA of 3.0, complete the admission process to student teaching and manifest both the desire and ability to function in an international setting.
-Applications must be submitted the fall semester of a student's junior year.
+Students desiring to student teach overseas must have a cumulative GPA of 3.0, complete the admission process to student teaching, and manifest both the desire and ability to function in an international setting.
+Applications and an application fee must be submitted the fall semester of a student's junior year.